androw72/setup_instruction_spark_ereader/README.md

 You need files from the following directories.
 You can use git to download the repositories.
-For more

-info about [local development](http://community.spark.io/t/local-development-and-gdb-debugging-with-netbeans-a-step-by-step-guide/7829) and git tools.
+For more info about [local development](http://community.spark.io/t/local-development-and-gdb-debugging-with-netbeans-a-step-by-step-guide/7829) and git tools.

-You need to cpoy or clone the following libraries:
+You need to copy or clone the following libraries:

 [sd-card-library](https://github.com/mumblepins/sd-card-library)
 [core-firmware](https://github.com/spark/core-firmware.git)